 - Include calls to action.
 YouTube allows you to overlay notifications on a video.
 This is a great way to work in a call to action in your video.
 If you’re answering common questions, you could use an overlay to invite customers to comment or tweet at you if they have questions you didn’t cover.
 If you are giving a product demonstration, you could have an overlay with the product link and a discount code.
 This allows you to directly ask users to act without interrupting the video.

 If your business isn’t already on YouTube, it is something you should certainly start working into your overall social media strategy.
+Consider YouTube Advertising, and ask these questions to start.
 YouTube is a powerful platform that lets you connect with your community directly to engage users, promote a brand, and provide customer service.

 John Gower is an analyst for NerdWallet, a personal finance website dedicated to helping you save money with tips on everything from social media marketing to scoring a good cd account.